-Today, in Argentina, the government is promoting reform of the electoral system.
-The adoption of a unique ballot, the simplification of the electoral calendar and the creation of an autonomous body in charge of monitoring the elections, are the key topics under debate.
+Today, in Argentina, the government is promoting a reform of the electoral system The adoption of a unique ballot, the simplification of the electoral calendar and the creation of an autonomous body in charge of monitoring the elections, are the key topics under debate.
 (Müller 2016)

-Conclusively, to improve political finance regulation, Argentina must: 1) Consolidate the autonomy of the National Electoral Office, which today depends on the Executive Branch; 2) Increase transparency and accountability of electoral campaigns donations and parties functioning funds; 3) Simplify the party finance system to enable money tracking by citizens and control bodies; 4) Reduce Government´s power to influence media and manipulate official advertising; 5) Promote effective punishment for parties, benefactors and specially candidates, in case of non-compliance.
+Conclusively, to improve political finance regulation, Argentina must: 1) Consolidate the autonomy of the National Electoral Office, which today depends of the Executive Branch; 2) Increase transparency and accountability of electoral campaigns’ donations and parties’ functioning funds; 3) Simplify the party finance system to enable money tracking by citizens and control bodies; 4) Reduce the government´s power to influence media and manipulate official advertising; 5) Promote effective punishment for parties, benefactors and specially candidates, in case of non-compliance.

 Chile